Qi-Yangsjtu/GeodesicPSIM/README.md

 4. Open ".../GeodesicPSIM/build/GeodesicPSIM.sln" solution with MSVC 2022, select 'Release' mode, then select Gps as the starting project.

-### If you do not want to compile the source code by yourself, we also provide a binary in C++ binary folder
+#### If you do not want to compile the source code by yourself, we also provide a binary in C++ binary folder

-A python script is provided to help you use the binary.
+A Python script is provided to help you use the binary.

 ## Matlab implementation